-\ Students entering Grade 9 (or later) that need to complete their required World Languages credit must take Level I: Spanish.
+Students entering Grade 9 (or later) that need to complete their required World Languages credit must take a Level I: World Language Course.

 Burger Junior High School

 Junior High School

 At the junior high schools, all students will engage in courses to learn about their interests and strengths while earning essential credits for high school graduation.